The transition from baby teeth to adult teeth is generally a painless affair.

 Baby teeth are usually pushed out by emerging permanent teeth.
 Your child will be the first to tell you that he or she can feel a tooth moving, or that it is wiggly.
 The loose tooth will then fall out in a few days, or even a few weeks.

 Your child may experience some difficulty eating because of a loose, wiggly tooth.
 If that happens, you can offer smaller, bite-sized pieces of food so that it is easier to chew.
-You can also give your child softer foods such as kiwi, strawberries and cooked vegetables.
+You can also give your child softer foods such as tofu, cooked vegetables and porridge.

 There is usually no need to intervene and extract a loose baby tooth.
 Just let nature take its course but remind your child to continue the good habit of toothbrushing.
 Regular brushing can help the tooth come out easily with very little pain and bleeding.